Revenue recognition policies, general and by segment, mining, energy, chemicals, exchanges

 REPORTING SEGMENTS

-The Group’s operating model comprises of two distinct businesses, Energy and Chemicals.
-The Energy business manages the marketing and sales of all fuel, coal, gas and oil products in Southern Africa.
-The Chemicals business includes the marketing and sales of all chemical products in Africa, America and Eurasia.
+The Group’s operating model comprises of two distinct businesses, Southern Africa Energy and Chemicals and International Chemicals.
+The Southern Africa Energy and Chemicals business comprises Mining, Gas, Fuels and Chemicals Africa.
+The International Chemicals business comprises of Chemicals America and Chemicals Eurasia.
 The operating model structure reflects how the results are reported to the Chief Operating Decision Maker (CODM).
 The CODM for Sasol is the President and Chief Executive Officer.
-The Energy business reportable segments are operating segments that are differentiated by the activities that each undertakes and the products they manufacture and market.
+The Southern Africa Energy business reportable segments are operating segments that are differentiated by the activities that each undertakes and the products they manufacture and market.
 The Chemicals business reportable segments are differentiated by the regions in which they operate.
 The Group has six main reportable segments that reflect the structure used by the President and Chief Executive Officer to make key operating decisions and assess performance.
 The Group evaluates the performance of its reportable segments based on earnings before interest and tax (EBIT).

-The Energy business operates integrated value chains with feedstock sourced from the Mining and Gas operating segments and processed at our operations in Secunda, Sasolburg and National Petroleum Refiners of South Africa (Pty) Ltd (Natref).
-There are also associated assets outside South Africa which include the Pande-Temane Petroleum Production Agreement in Mozambique and ORYX GTL (gas to liquids) in Qatar.
+The Southern Africa business operates integrated value chains with feedstock sourced from the Mining and Gas operating segments and processed at our operations in Secunda, Sasolburg and National Petroleum Refiners of South Africa (Pty) Ltd (Natref).
+There are also associated assets outside South Africa which include the Pande-Temane Pteroleum Production Agreement and the Production Sharing Agreement in Mozambique and ORYX GTL (gas to liquids) in Qatar.

 MINING